kevinakasam/ERCF_Filament_Cutter/README.md

 <table>
 <tr>
 <td>
 The assembly process is straightforward; I’ve tried my best to keep it simple.
+For the wiring connect the servo to a free [STPx] pin on the BTT MMB and use a buck convertor to power the servo.
+(DON'T FORGET TO ADJUST THE VOLTAGE OF THE CONVERTER BEFORE CONNECTING THE SERVO!)
 If you need any help, feel free to join our discord server.
 <p>

 [Assembly](Doc/EREC_Assembly.pdf) &nbsp;&nbsp; [Discord Server](https://discord.gg/Jw4frr64yV) &nbsp;&nbsp; [Discord Channel Link](https://discord.com/channels/964441223169449984/1169733100700434543)